• Skip to primary navigation

 Is it safe to eat elderberries off the bush?

 Elderberries are only safe to eat after they have been cooked.
 Eating elderberries off the bush means that you will ingest the toxins associated with raw elderberries.
-The cooking process safely removes these toxins.elderberry bush jam
+The cooking process safely removes the toxins.elderberry bush jam

 How tall do elderberry bushes get?